-Sometimes I just can’t help telling my daughters they look pretty or adorable.
+Sometimes I just can’t help telling my daughters they look pretty.
 It’s so hard not to blurt out how stinking cute they look in their ballet gear, dress-up clothes, or the mismatched outfit they chose for the school day.
-It takes a conscious effort for me to ensure my balance of compliments leans more heavily towards truths about who they are, rather than how they look.
+It takes a conscious effort for me to ensure my balance of compliments leans more towards truths about who they are, rather than how they look.

 I realize this challenge comes, in part, because I’m a parent in transition.
 I’m in the midst of moving from toddlerhood to kid-hood.
 I think when our babies are little, we are just getting to know their personalities.
 As they grow, we might begin to understand whether they’re adventurous, talkative, observant, or outgoing.
-We might know what makes them cranky or the face they make when they poop, but we’re only beginning to discover who they are as people.
+We might know what makes them cranky or the face they make when they need a diaper change, but we’re only beginning to discover who they are as people.
 So, it’s understandable we can’t stop talking about their cuteness.
-Plus, it’s science, as humans we are drawn to adorable babies (and puppies too).
+Plus, it’s science, humans are drawn to adorable babies (and puppies too).

 1. You give the best hugs.

 5. You helped my day start happy.

 Experts have said it helps to praise the process, not only the outcome for our kids.
 Here are some examples:

 6. You’ve really been practicing tying your shoes/zipping your coat/loading up your backpack, I notice you’ve improved.

 7. Your teacher is going to be impressed by the work you’ve put into .